Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Introduction

 The first extension of Yamada-Watanabe result to infinite dimension appears in \cite{On04}, where it is shown that an analogous result holds for stochastic differential equations with values in $2$-smooth Banach spaces.

-In the following years the problem of pathwise uniqueness and of regularization by noise for stochastic evolution equations as \eqref{intro_SDE} has been widely studied, see for instance \cite{Cer-Dap-Fla2013, Dap-Fla2010,Dap-Fla2014,DPFPR13,DPFPR15,DPFRV16, MasPri17,MasPri23,Pri2021,Zam00}.
+In the following years the problem of pathwise uniqueness and of regularization by noise for stochastic evolution equations as \eqref{intro_SDE} has been widely studied, see for instance \cite{Cer-Dap-Fla2013, Dap-Fla2010,Dap-Fla2014,DPFPR13,DPFPR15,DPFRV16, GyPa93, MasPri17,MasPri23,Pri2021,Zam00}.
 One of the main tools to prove pathwise uniqueness in infinite dimension is the so-called It\^o-Tanaka trick, which consists in replacing the bad drift term with the solution to a suitable Kolmogorov equation.
 This trick has been introduced in \cite{FlGuPr10}, where the authors obtain well-posedness of the transport equation perturbed with a multiplicative noise.

 In \cite{Dap-Fla2010} Da Prato and Flandoli prove pathwise uniqueness for a class of stochastic parabolic equations with a (bounded) H\"older continuous perturbation in the drift.
-In the quoted paper the authors perform the It\^o-Tanaka trick by means of a finite-dimensional approximation of \eqref{eqFO} and the It\^o formula.
+In the quoted paper the authors perform the It\^o-Tanaka trick by means of a finite-dimensional approximation of \eqref{intro_SDE} and It\^o formula.

 A different technique has been exploited in \cite{AddMasPri23, MasPri17,MasPri23}, where the pathwise uniqueness is gained for a class of semilinear stochastic damped beam equations and stochastic heat equations in \cite{AddMasPri23} and wave equations in \cite{MasPri17, MasPri23}.
 In \cite{AddMasPri23,MasPri17, MasPri23}, the It\^o-Tanaka trick is provided by means of systems of forward-backward stochastic differential equations.
 We stress that, in this approach, it is necessary to assume the so-called {\it structure condition}, i.e., $B=GC$ in \eqref{eqFO} for some function $C:H\to U$.
+Under similar conditions, in \cite{AddBig2} a Lipschitz dependence on the initial datum of the solution to \eqref{intro_SDE} is proved, i.e., for every $T>0$ there exists a positive constant $C_T$ such that, if $X$ and $Y$ are two weak mild solutions defined on the same probability space with respect to the same $U$-valued cylindrical Wiener process $W$ with initial datum $x$ and $y$, respectively, then